We don’t always get what we want. (Or what we think we want.)

 And I hope that these questions can help you as much as they help me navigate things when they don’t go the way I want to.

-If you’re wanting to put the tips I’ve shared in this post into action in your own life, I’d love to invite you to join The 28 Day Gratitude Project.
+If you’re wanting to put the tips I’ve shared in this post into action in your own life, I’d love to invite you to join the live round of The 28 Day Gratitude Project.
 This project will guide you through 28 days of gratitude so you can explore how you can add more gratitude into your life — in a way that works best for you.

 You can find out more and sign up here.